Simple Oatmeal Pumpkin Pancakes (No Flour)

 - 1 teaspoon ground cinnamon

-- 1 ¼ cup plain, unsweetened milk (almond, rice, dairy; whatever you like)
+- 1 ¼ cup milk (you can use almond, rice, dairy; whatever milk you like)

 Instructions

 - Add the oat flour, baking soda, salt, and cinnamon to the wet ingredients, mixing well to combine.
-Pour in the milk, mixing again until all the ingredients are well incorporated and well combined.
+Pour in the milk, mixing again until all the ingredients are well combined.
 If the batter seems too thick add a splash more milk to thin it out.

 - Heat a heavy cast-iron skillet or nonstick griddle over medium-low heat.
 Once the pan is hot, lightly oil the cooking surface with butter or coconut oil.
-Ladle or pour ¼ cup batter onto the pan for each pancake, being careful not to overcrowd the pan.
+Pour ¼ cup batter onto the pan for each pancake, being careful not to overcrowd the pan.
 Let the pancakes cook until small bubbles form on the tops and the underside is golden, about 3 to 4 minutes.

 - Once the bottom side has cooked sufficiently, flip and cook for another couple of minutes or so, until golden brown on both sides.

-- Serve the pancakes immediately with a dollop of Pumpkin Spice Coconut Whipped Cream or keep warm in a 200-degree oven.
+- Serve the pancakes immediately with an optional dollop of whipped cream.
+Or keep warm in a 200°F oven.
 To serve, drizzle with warm maple syrup.

 I recently started making pancake batter in a blender.
 You can just dump everything in a blend!